-If your library has the suggestion preference set to ‚Allow‘ then patrons will have the option to make purchase suggestions in several areas in the OPAC.
+If your library has the suggestion preference set to ‚Allow‘, patrons will have the option to make purchase suggestions in several areas in the OPAC.

 There will be a link when the patron finds nothing for their search.

-And there will be a link on the patron’s Your purchase suggestions tab in the patron’s account.
+And there will be a link in the Your purchase suggestions tab in the patron’s account.

 Clicking any one of these links will open the purchase suggestion form.

-From the form only the ‚Title‘ is required by the library.
+From the form only the ‚Title‘ is required by default.

-The item type list can be edited by editing the SUGGEST_FORMAT authorized value.
+The item type list can be edited by editing the SUGGEST_FORMAT authorized value list.

-Once the form is submitted the data will be saved to the Acquisitions module for the librarians to manage.
+Once the form is submitted the purchase suggestion will appear in the acquisitions module for the librarians to manage.